|Date of Issue||February 23, 2012|

 |Mint - Never Hinged - Very Fine||Only available to paid users|

 |Used - Very Fine||Only available to paid users|

-The hidden date for this stamp can be found on the cow's hooves.
+The hidden date for this stamp can be found on the chair between the man's feet.

 Terrence Heath, writing on the diversity and evolution of Joe Fafard’s career, says:

 “First, there is the succession of materials used – plaster, earthenware, bronze, steel.
 There are also changes in scale, from less than life size than to more than life size, but never exactly life size.
 Then there is the variety of themes, from specific to universal, from the perceived to the imaginary, from the statement to the revelation.”

 Born and raised in the French-speaking community of Ste.
 Marthe-Rocanville, Saskatchewan, Canadian sculptor Joe Fafard is well known for creating art inspired by prairie farms and small towns, as well as his relatives, artists, writers and politicians.